nixtniet/nixt/README.rst

 | ``hello world !!``
 |

-commands run in their own thread and the program borks on exit, output gets flushed on print so exceptions appear in the systemd logs. modules can contain your own written python3 code, see the nixt/modules directory for examples.
+Commands run in their own thread and the program borks on exit, output gets flushed on print so exceptions appear in the systemd logs.
+Modules can contain your own written python3 code, see the nixt/modules directory for examples.